MichaelHJNLee/FileConvert/README.md

   - Change this.state.captcha in the constructor of class App to true
   - Save and run the command 'npm run build'
   - Run the command 'npm start'
+This process will enable the 'Convert' button to allow use without reCaptcha v2 verification.

 ## Design